Hamiltonian MCMC methods for estimating rare events probabilities in high-dimensional problems: Failure Probability Estimation

-\cref{tabel9} summarizes all computed results, that once more validate the outstanding QNp-HMCMC performance, particularly in high-dimensional, very low target probability problems.
-The QNp-HMCMC approach provides better results in all cases, in comparison to all other methods.
-In \cref{fig:15}b, these findings and the robust QNp-HMCMC behavior are further supported by the reported \textit{eff} metric for the four considered failure probability levels in \cref{tabel9}, showcasing again important advantages in relation to other methods.
+\cref{tabel9} summarizes all computed results, that once more validate the outstanding performance of the proposed HMCMC-based framework, particularly in high-dimensional, very low target probability problems.
+In \cref{fig:15}b, these findings are further supported by the reported \textit{eff} metric for the four considered failure probability levels in \cref{tabel9}, showcasing again important advantages in relation to other methods.